phoenixdev-512/Automated-Data-Integrity_Anomaly-Protocol/README.md

 ## About This Project

 **Created by:** Abhay
-**Purpose:** WeWork BI Intern Application Portfolio
+**Purpose:** Learning Data Engineering and Quality Automation
 **Contact:** [Your Email/LinkedIn]

-**Why This Project?**
+**Project Goals:**
-- Directly aligns with the job requirements (Script Maintenance, Troubleshooting, QA)
+- Build practical experience with data reconciliation workflows
-- Shows initiative in building production-ready tools
+- Learn enterprise-level logging and error handling patterns
-- Demonstrates understanding of financial data reconciliation (relevant for BI roles)
+- Understand financial data quality challenges and solutions

 ---